shumchi/shumchi.github.io/about.md

 permalink: /about/
 ---

 Ph.D.
 Candidate
 Xi'an Jiaotong Unoversity

-Research inserest: Health economics, Health policy, Data science.
+Research interests: Health economics, Health policy, Data science.

 You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)